insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/soda.rst

 they can be any data at all (including video, images, sounds, or other binary content).
 Documents can be fetched from the database by key lookup or by using query-by-example (QBE) pattern-matching.
-You can also use SODA APIs to access existing :ref:`Oracle Database 23ai JSON-Relational Duality Views
+You can also use SODA APIs to access existing :ref:`JSON-Relational Duality Views <jsondualityviews>`.
-<jsondualityviews>`.

 .. note::

-    SODA is only supported in the python-oracledb Thick mode.
+    SODA is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 SODA uses a SQL schema to store documents, but you do not need to know SQL or